RTEMS/rtems-docs/c-user/semaphore_manager.rst

 counting semaphores.
 A binary semaphore is restricted to values of zero or one, while a counting semaphore can assume any non-negative integer value.

-A binary semaphore can be used to control access to a single resource.
-In particular, it can be used to enforce mutual exclusion for a critical section in user code.
+A binary semaphore (not a simple binary semaphore) can be used to control access to a single resource.
+In particular, it can be used to enforce mutual exclusion for a critical section in user code (mutex).
 In this instance, the semaphore would be created with an initial count of one to indicate that no task is executing the critical section of code.
 Upon entry to the critical section, a task must issue the ``rtems_semaphore_obtain`` directive to prevent other tasks from entering the critical section.
-Upon exit from the critical section, the task must issue the ``rtems_semaphore_release`` directive to allow another task to execute the critical section.
+Upon exit from the critical section, the task that obtained the binary semaphore must issue the ``rtems_semaphore_release`` directive to allow another task to execute the critical section.
+A binary semaphore must be released by the task that obtained it.

 A counting semaphore can be used to control access to a pool of two or more resources.
 For example, access to three printers could be administered by a